AdobeDocs/experience-manager-65.en/help/assets/content-fragments/content-fragments-managing.md

   >[!CAUTION]
   >
   >To edit a content fragment you need [the appropriate permissions](/help/sites-developing/customizing-content-fragments.md#asset-permissions).
-Please contact your system administrator if you are experiencing issues.
+Contact your system administrator if you are experiencing issues.

   >[!NOTE]
   >